 This is an all-embattled church, built on a grand scale, with an especially impressive W. tower (shown, left, from the southeast) that dominates the town above the roof tops.
-It seems to derive largely from two periods: (i) an extended period, covering, perhaps, the last quarter of the thirteenth century in the case of the chancel and transversely-gabled N. vestry; and (ii), a shorter period corresponding to the reign of Henry V (1413 - 22) elsewhere, provided this is not to rely too heavily on the evidence of the swan and antelope emblems carved on the S. aisle roof.
+It seems to derive largely from two periods: (i) an extended period, covering, perhaps, the last quarter of the thirteenth century in the case of the chancel and transversely-gabled N. vestry; and (ii), a shorter period corresponding to the reign of Henry V (1413 - 22), provided this is not to place too great a reliance on the evidence of the swan and antelope emblems carved on the S. aisle roof.

 The rest of the church consists of a W. tower, an aisled nave, and N. & S. porches, both two bays deep and, in the latter case, two storeys high.
-The wide, tall tower (left) (30 feet square at the base and 120 feet high) rises in four stages and is supported by angle buttresses with crocketed pinnacles rising from the second, fourth and sixth set-offs in what Pevsner correctly pointed out is a Somerset motif (cf. for example, the church towers at Bishop’s Lydeard, Huish Episcopi and Ile Abbots in that county) (The Buildings of England: Suffolk West, New Haven & London, Yale University Press, 2015 p.
+The wide, tall tower ( which is 30 feet square at the base and 120 feet high) rises in four stages supported by angle buttresses with crocketed pinnacles rising from the second, fourth and sixth off-sets in what Pevsner correctly pointed out is a Somerset motif (cf. for example, the church towers at Bishop’s Lydeard, Huish Episcopi and Ile Abbots in that county) (The Buildings of England: Suffolk West, New Haven & London, Yale University Press, 2015 p.
 407).
-The W. doorway has traceried spandrels featuring shields in encircled octfoils, and a very shallow, double-cusped niche to either side, while the restored W. window above has six lights subarcuated in threes, with through reticulation, stepped supertransoms, and a frieze of blank, double-cusped quatrefoils along the base (right).
+The W. doorway has traceried spandrels featuring shields in encircled octfoils, and a very shallow, double-cusped niche to either side, while the restored W. window above has six lights subarcuated in threes, with through reticulation above lights 3 & 4, stepped supertransoms, and a frieze of blank, double-cusped quatrefoils along the base (see the photograph right).
 The bell-openings are two-light with supermullioned tracery.
-The stair turret at the southeast angle was added in 1864 when the tower was restored.
-However, the unusual stone balcony inside (open to the nave), is mediaeval, as is the nice fan vault beneath, which rises from shafts at the corners and the one-third and two-third positions along the walls.
+The stair turret at the southeast angle was only added in 1864 when the tower was restored.
+However, the unusual stone balcony inside the tower (open to the nave), is mediaeval, as also is the nice fan vault beneath, which rises from shafts at the corners and the one-third and two-third positions along the walls.
 Perhaps these date from c.
-1460 when (as Nikolaus Pevsner and Enid Radcliffe noted in the 1974 edition of the 'Suffolk' volume of The Buildings of England) money was left for the repair of the tower (and, perhaps also, for additions and modifications).
-The tower arch is composed of six orders bearing wave mouldings, all continuous down the jambs without intervening capitals.
+1460 when (as Nikolaus Pevsner and Enid Radcliffe noted in the 1974 edition of the 'Suffolk' volume of The Buildings of England) money was left for the 'repair' of the tower (but, perhaps, actually for additions and modifications).
+The tower arch is composed of six orders bearing wave mouldings, all of which continue down the jambs without intervening capitals.

 The S. aisle S. windows (four to the east of the porch and one to the west) are segmental-pointed and four-light, with supermullioned tracery and quatrefoils in the heads.
 The bays are separated by buttresses rising to crocketed pinnacles.
-The E. window is supermullioned but five-light, with the central light lower than the outer four (sic).
+The S. aisle E. window is supermullioned but five-light, with the central light lower than the outer four (sic).
 The restored S. porch has two, two-light windows on each side, now with a form of reticulated tracery; the very tall outer doorway has a hollow chamfer running round it, decorated with carved rosettes at intervals and, at the bottom on each side, a little pig that seems to be original.
-The four-light N. aisle N. windows are supermullioned but different to their southern counterparts, with quatrefoils in the heads above split Ys and further quatrefoils beneath the subarcuations over lights 1/2 and 3/4.
+The four-light N. aisle N. windows are supermullioned but different to their southern counterparts, with quatrefoils in the heads above split 'Y's and further quatrefoils beneath the subarcuations over lights 1/2 and 3/4.
 On this side of the church - which is the principal show side - the buttresses are provided with niches for statuettes and two tiers of narrow blank arcading cover the battlements.
-The same decoration continues round the massive N. porch (shown left, from the northwest), which the church guide claims, surely with complete justification, to be one of the largest in Suffolk.
-The five-light N. aisle W. window (right) has strong mullions either side of a central light with two tiers of reticulation units separated by a castellated supertransom, while the outer pairs are subarcuated above alternate tracery.
+The same decoration continues round the massive N. porch (shown below left, from the northwest), which is claimed to be, surely with justification, one of the largest in Suffolk.
+The five-light N. aisle W. window (below right) has strong mullions either side of a central light with two tiers of reticulation units separated by a castellated supertransom, while the outer pairs are subarcuated.
 The two-light windows to the N. porch lower storey are simpler versions of the N. aisle windows, the upper storey windows are two-light, untraceried and square-headed, and the N. window (above the outer doorway) has drop tracery beneath a very flat segmental arch.
 Inside the porch, the lower storey has a tierceron vault rising from semicircular shafts at the angles and wall midpoints.
 The inner doorway has traceried spandrels beneath a label, and there is blank arcading above and to either side, as well as more blank tracery on the wooden door itself, which seems largely original.
 The porch upper storey opens internally to the N. aisle, above a balcony, through two uncusped, four-centred arches.

 Inside the nave, the aisle arcades consist of just five bays, formed of arches bearing a complex series of shallow mouldings springing from lozenge-shaped piers with flattened, semi-octagonal shafts towards the openings only, and, to north and south, much narrower semi-octagonal shafts without capitals that rise up between the arches to support corbels on which the wall posts of the nave roof appear to rest.
 The three-light clerestory windows have central lights lower than the outer two, supermullioned tracery, and little quatrefoils above.
-The low-pitched nave roof (left) is formed, in effect, of five complete bays and a half bay at either end, separated by tie beams each supporting four pairs of little crown posts, and supported in their turn by arched braces with traceried spandrels below.
+The low-pitched nave roof (shown below left) is formed, in effect, of five complete bays and a half bay at either end, separated by tie beams, each of which support four pairs of little crown posts, and which are supported in their turn by arched braces with traceried spandrels below.
 Carved angels decorate the wall plates, tie beams, and false hammer beams between the tie beams (or, more accurately, these are themselves carved into the form of angels, as distinct from having angels figures attached to them).
-The majority of this is still mediaeval, although an “examination of the roof in 1930 showed that… much of the woodwork was riddled with small shot [and] there were even… two arrow heads in the bodies of angels” (church guide).
-As for the aisle roofs, these “have been called the most elaborate aisle roofs in England.
+The majority of this is still mediaeval, although an 'examination of the roof in 1930 showed that… much of the woodwork was riddled with small shot [and] there were even… two arrow heads in the bodies of angels' (notes in the church).
+As for the aisle roofs, these 'have been called the most elaborate aisle roofs in England.
 Both are lean-to roofs and the massive hammer beams used are clearly there for decorative purposes only, being far heavier than would be required for structural reasons alone.
-(See the N. aisle roof, right, viewed from the east.)
-There is a wealth of carving here still but much was lost in Puritan times."
-Nevertheless, the N. aisle still retains a series of carvings in the spandrels depicting twelve scenes that include demons playing an organ, St. George and the dragon, and the baptism of Christ, while carvings with similar subjects can be seen on the S. aisle roof.
-"No less than 164 carvings of swans and antelopes, the emblems of King Henry V, have been counted in the mouldings of this roof' (ibid), which hence appears to witness its date.
+[See the N. aisle roof, below right, viewed from the east.]
+There is a wealth of carving here still but much was lost in Puritan times.'
+Even so, the N. aisle still retains a series of carvings in the spandrels depicting twelve scenes that include demons playing an organ, St. George and the Dragon, and the baptism of Christ, while carvings with similar subjects can be seen on the S. aisle roof.
+'No less than 164 carvings of swans and antelopes, the emblems of King Henry V, have been counted in the mouldings of this roof' (ibid), which hence appears to witness its date.